naughtyfruit53/FastApiv1.6/docs/UI-UX Suggestions.md

 ## Conclusion

-These UI/UX improvements will significantly enhance the user experience of the TRITIQ ERP system.
+These UI/UX improvements will significantly enhance the user experience of the TRITIQ BOS system.
 The phased approach ensures that critical issues are addressed first while building towards a more comprehensive and user-friendly system.
 Regular user feedback and metrics tracking will be essential for measuring success and identifying areas for continuous improvement.

 ## Next Steps